UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_end.md

 - Write for loops to repeatedly run code.
 - Describe the expected outcome of code with nested loops .
 - Define and use a named function that accepts parameters and returns values.
+- Write docstrings using different styles for basic functions.

 Notes:
 <html>